Jack Holt (actor): Early life

 Holt was born in 1888 in the Fordham section of The Bronx, New York, the son of an Episcopal priest at St. James Church.
 When in Manhattan, he attended Trinity School.
 He was accepted into the Virginia Military Institute in 1909, but expelled for misbehavior in his second semester there.

-Following Holt's father's death, the family moved to New York City, where Jack, his mother, and brother Marshall lived with his married sister, Frances.
+Following Holt's father's death, the family moved to Manhattan, where Jack, his mother, and brother Marshall lived with his married sister, Frances.

-Holt worked at various jobs including construction of the Pennsylvania Railroad's tunnel under the Hudson River and being a "surveyor, laborer, prospector, trapper, and stagecoach driver, among many other jobs" during an almost six-year stay in Alaska.
+Holt worked at various jobs, including construction of the Pennsylvania Railroad's tunnel under the Hudson River and being a "surveyor, laborer, prospector, trapper, and stagecoach driver, among many other jobs" during an almost six-year stay in Alaska.

 Military service

-Holt was prevented from serving in World War I because of "chronic foot problems" that resulted from frostbite that he suffered during his time in Alaska.
+Holt was prevented from serving in World War I because of "chronic foot problems" from frostbite when he was in Alaska.
 On January 28, 1943, Holt reported for duty with the rank of captain in the Army Quartermaster Corps.
 He began training at Fort Francis E. Warren.